firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 static and dynamic linking work.
 Your framework itself may be either static or dynamic.
 Let's consider these two options in more detail.

-## Using Firebase SDKs from dynamic framework
+## Using Firebase SDKs from dynamic frameworks

 A dynamic framework is a bundle containing dynamic libraries and other resources.
 The dynamic libraries bundled in the framework can themselves be compiled from static libraries, like